 For a beginner route, this one is a bit harder than the two previously mentioned via ferratas.
 The reason I decided to include it in the beginner list is that the route never presents any scary exposure.
 The protection, in the form of cables and stemples, is excellent from start to finish.

 The real challenge is to focus on the route and not the amazing views surrounding you.
 The Rosengarten Nature Park where the ferrata is located is known for its many dramatic spires, many of which are visible on this route.

-The culmination of the ferrata is the Santner mountain pass where you can get an excellent view of the Vajolet towers - one of my favourite photography subjects in the Dolomites!
+The culmination of the ferrata is the Santner mountain pass where you can get an excellent view of the Vajolet towers – one of my favorite photography subjects in the Dolomites!

-Go to my article about via ferrata Passo Santner for detailed information and to see more photos!
+Go to my article via ferrata Passo Santner for detailed information and to see more photos!

 4. Via ferrata Catinnacio D’Antermoia

 At 3002 meters Monte Catinnacio is the highest peak in the Rosengarten group.
 Thanks to the beginner via ferrata Catinnacio D’Antermoia and the proximity of the nearby mountain hut, you can have its summit under your belt in just a few hours.

 The ferrata starts at Rifugio Principe built on the mountain pass with the same name.
 If you study the photo above you will be able to notice the hut.
 It’s the most interesting hut I came across during my time in the Dolomites because it’s built right into the side of the mountain.

 This via ferrata doesn’t pose any great challenges.
 The only real obstacle might be in your mind.
 Sure-footedness is a necessity on any of these routes!

 5. Via ferrata Ra Gusela

-If you've done any kind of research about the Dolomites I am sure that you've came across a photo of the Giau mountain pass (Passo Giau).
+If you’ve done any kind of research about the Dolomites I am sure that you’ve come across a photo of the Giau mountain pass (Passo Giau).

 The mountain standing on the pass – Ra Gusela, is a beloved photography subject for many who visit this area.
 However, few realize that you can get to its summit along the beginner via ferrata Ra Gusela.